 You might think your morning routine is too jam-packed to stray from your shower-clothes-breakfast-commute routine, but a simple activity to jog your brain post-sleep will reap myriad rewards by the time you’re really engaging your brain.

 You can get creative with how you’re creative: Perhaps you sketch while you eat breakfast or whip up a creative meal rather than dumping cereal into a bowl.
 By waking up your brain, you’ll find yourself with a more excited, engaged outlook for the rest of your day.
 Seriously, try it.

 This goes hand-in-hand with a bit of morning routine: Don’t look at your phone as soon as you wake up, and don’t spend all morning craning over it to check emails, social media, etc.

 Instead, focus on what you have to get done in the morning and other little ways to entertain yourself while doing so.
 You just might find yourself moving a bit more quickly and excitedly instead of sighing at all of the banal updates on your Facebook feed.

 11. Find Your Positivity

 Finally, even if you’re not a morning person, you can probably find something positive about the day ahead.
-Focus on the good that’s to come and you will likely notice an improvement in the way your mornings go.
+Focus on the good that’s to come and you will surely improve your morning routine.
 To that end, try adding in a few positive affirmations about how you can and will tackle the tough day ahead of you.
 By saying these things to yourself – and believing them – you’ve already made serious strides toward a good day.

 Now, Wake Up

-With these tools in mind, it should be a bit easier to start your day tomorrow.
+With these tools in mind, it should be a bit easier to improve your morning.
 You just might find that, with a bit of practice, you, too, can become a morning person – no matter what time that alarm clock rings.